Garlic Cheese Biscuits (Gluten Free)

 Me: Oh, really? (laughing)

 The “back” story: I attended a soup luncheon hosted by a friend as a charity fundraiser recently.
 She always makes one soup that I can safely enjoy and I always contribute a naturally gluten-free dessert (coconut meringues this time).
 One of her co-workers made “knock-off” Red Lobster garlic cheese biscuits.
 Of course, the biscuits she made contained gluten, so I couldn’t eat them.
 (And, to be honest, I have only eaten at Red Lobster once in my lifetime and I didn’t have any of their cheese biscuits at the time.)
 But, she had copies of the recipe (from allrecipes.com) that she handed out to anyone interested.
-I had to take one.
+Of course, I had to take one.

 Today, when I decided on soup for dinner, I converted the biscuit recipe to gluten free and in no time at all the heavenly aroma of fresh biscuits was filling the kitchen.